luismond/tm2tb/README.md

 ### Using Part-of-Speech tags

 You can pass a list of part-of-speech tags to delimit the selection of terms.
-For example, we can get only adjectives and adverbs:
+For example, we can get only adjectives:
 ```python

 print(tt.get_ngrams((sentence, translated_sentence), include_pos=['ADJ'])